Welcome!

 Since 2020, I am also a research fellow at the University of Bonn, Germany, where I have been affiliated with the High Performance Computing and Analytics Lab until my engagement in Siegen.
 Moreover, I am elected to the steering committee of the transdisciplinary research area Mathematics, Modelling and Simulation of Complex Systems at the University of Bonn.

-Prior to these appointments, I was an interim full professor for Discrete Optimization (after I had been attested achievements equivalent to a habilitation) as well as a postdoc at the Department of Mathematics & Computer Science at the University of Cologne.
-In 2015, I received a PhD in Computer Science from the University of Cologne, working with Michael Jünger.
-My diploma is in Computer Science as well, received from the University of Dortmund, Germany, in 2008.
+Prior to these appointments, I have been an interim full professor for Discrete Optimization as well as a postdoc at the Department of Mathematics & Computer Science at the University of Cologne.
+In 2015, I received a PhD (Dr. rer. nat.) from the Department, working with Michael Jünger.
+My diploma is in Computer Science, received from the Technical University of Dortmund, Germany, in 2008.

 PhD Students